How To Feel Safe In Uncertainty

 As you write the emotion of safety starts growing stronger and stronger.
 Then, however, an emotion where you felt unsafe might surface as an intruder to your happy thoughts.
 It’s important not to ignore this feeling but rather use it as a portal to see what stops you from feeling safe in uncertainty, as communicated by this message.

-As I’ve learned and is constantly learning more about emotions I’ve realized there’s no pure good emotional state.
+As I’ve learned and am constantly learning more about emotions I’ve realized there’s no pure good emotional state.
 You never feel 100% safe or 100%, love.
 Like the yin-yang symbol, each positive emotion has a shadow side.
-In fact, you can’t experience the one without the other.
+You can’t experience one without the other.
 Ignoring the shadow just makes it bigger.

 The goal is to shed light on the shadow rather than avoid it in a repetitive cycle. to move more and more to the pure feeling state by removing little by little the shadows around it.
 By finding the hidden message in the negative emotion the shadow dissolves and it becomes easier and easier to stay in the positive state.